 <Enter SFO internal path>

-The CAD Files are in the following folder hierarchy based on building name and Level under the before mentioned path.
-For detailed list of buildings and levels see Appendix A. The CAD Files also contain Object Data that is used to identify attributes for A_Areas and A_Doors.
+The CAD Files are in the following folder hierarchy based on building name and level under the before mentioned path.
+For a detailed list of buildings and levels see Appendix A. The CAD Files also contain Object Data that is used to identify attributes for A_Areas and A_Doors.